oracle-livelabs/database/db-quickstart/db-create-schema/db-create-schema.md

 ## Task 5: Insert, Modify, and Delete Records
 In this section, you manipulate the records in the tables that you created.

+> **Note:** In Database Actions, a connection to the database is stateless.
+- In a stateless environment, each HTTPS request from a client such as SQL Worksheet maps to a new database session.
+Therefore, a session begins and ends with every SQL statement or script execution.
+- As the session state is not maintained, session attributes do not persist and commands such as ROLLBACK and COMMIT do not apply.
+If a SQL statement or script executes successfully, an implicit commit is performed.
+If it executes with an error, an implicit rollback is performed.
+- Therefore, when needed, include the ROLLBACK and COMMIT commands or session attributes in the PL/SQL code block that is sent to the database for a session.
+- SQL Worksheet is a handy tool to perform simple tasks, as in this lab.
+For the bulk of your database work, you will commonly use tools such as SQL Developer, SQLcl, and SQL*Plus augmented by Database Actions.

 1. **Inserting data**: You execute the `INSERT` statement to add rows of data to a database table.

     **Syntax**: ```INSERT INTO table [(column [, column...])]